Warehouse accident claims

 - If you were using equipment that was found to be faulty, the limit would be three years from the date the fault was discovered.

 When you make a compensation claim with Express Solicitors, your claim will be dealt with on a no win, no fee basis.
-That means that you only pay if your claim is successful – so you won’t be out of pocket if you do take legal action.
+That means that you only pay if your claim is successful – so you won’t be out of pocket if you decide to take legal action.

-There’s no need to worry about claiming against your employer.
-Your compensation will come out of their insurance, and we go above and beyond to make sure it’s representative of your injury.
-For complete assurance and expert advice, contact Express Solicitors.
+And there’s also no need to worry about claiming against your employer.
+Your compensation will come out of their insurance — and we go above and beyond to make sure it’s representative of your injury.

 You’ll claim more with us.